Derek Rivers

-Derek Rivers (born May 9, 1994) is an American football defensive end for the Houston Texans of the National Football League (NFL).
-He played college football at Youngstown State.
+Derek Rivers (born May 9, 1994) is an American professional football defensive end.
+He played college football for the Youngstown State Penguins.
+He has been a member of the New England Patriots, Los Angeles Rams, Houston Texans and Indianapolis Colts.

-Early years
+Early life

 Born in Augusta, Maine, Rivers and his family moved to North Carolina when he was five months old.
 Rivers later attended Kinston High School in Kinston.
 After high school, he attended Fork Union Military Academy for a year.

 College career

 Rivers played at Youngstown State from 2013 to 2016.
 During his career he had a school record 41 career sacks, including 14 as a senior.
-He accumulated 56.5 tackles for loss, 47 QB hurries and 119 solo tackles in his college career at Youngstown State.
-As a Senior, Rivers lead one of the top statistically rated defenses in the FCS to the National Championship where they would lose to James Madison University 24-14.
+He accumulated 56.5 tackles for loss, 47 quarterback hurries and 119 solo tackles in his college career at Youngstown State.
+As a senior, Rivers led one of the top statistically rated defenses in the Football Championship Subdivision (FCS) to the National Championship where they would lose to James Madison University 24–14.
 Rivers was a three time 1st Team All-Missouri Valley Football Conference performer as well as a two time FCS All-American.
-Rivers finished his career #5 All-Time in FCS history in career sacks.
+Rivers finished his career #5 all-time in FCS history in career sacks.